 Again, pay attention to file name and file type.
-Save your favicon as favicon.ico and save it in the same place as your index file (desktop or My Documents).
+Save your favicon as favicon.ico and save it in the same place as your index file (your folder on your desktop).

 Now that you have created your favicon, step two is adding code to your webpage.

 Once you have done that, save your index file and refresh the browser.
 Hopefully you will see your new favicon!

 Today we’re going to use a JQuery plug-in to create an interactive photo gallery slider.

 1- Files from me that include the images and practice code